 - Rely on manual tasks that could lead to a single point of failure

 So, from a single receptionist, we have a single point of failure, with variable reception service delivery due to the varied nature of traffic or worst still a huge additional cost for staff cover/relief and replacement.

 Here at least you have a fighting chance for some form of economies of scale as:

 - Someone has taken the conscious decision to bear the cost of that all-important first impression for visitors and visitors/staff alike.

 - It’s highly likely the processes will be more sophisticated and advanced, however often, it is here where manual processes can get completely out of control with people “joining the dots” between one system and another.

 The opportunity for re-engineering with a digital reception software here is often advanced with a framework of:

-A huge variety of systems for badging, parking, security some of which might be connected, most of which are siloed required data to be keyed from one system to another.
+- A huge variety of systems for badging, parking, and security some of which might be connected, most of which are siloed required data to be keyed from one system to another.

-The bandwidth or scope of re-engineering is huge, with at a basic level just the introduction of a digital reception system cutting swathes of cost and adding efficiency to the whole visitor journey.
+The bandwidth or scope of re-engineering is huge, with at a basic level just the introduction of a digital reception system cutting costs and adding efficiency to the whole visitor journey.
 Initially one can start by adding digital capacity to manage huge variations in traffic enabling you to quickly deliver multiple £10,000’s of return on investment, in downstream savings.

 Those that have heard of The Raffles Hotel in Singapore will know how they often confound visitors greeting them at the taxi door with “hello Mr Jefferys” leaving Mr Jefferys stunned, “how did that guy know my name?”